MAIL SERVICES CUSTOMER

 To qualify, there must be a minimum of 200 pieces or a mailing of 50 lbs., and all items must be presorted.
 No personal correspondence may be sent this way.
 In addition, all pieces must:

 For basic presorting instructions, see Exhibit 2.
-Bulk Mail training is also available through UF Mail Services.
+Bulk Mail training is also available through MU Mail Services.
 For more information about the training, contact a University Postal Manager.
 Note: Standard Class Bulk Rate mail is faster to process by MU Mail Services.
-Call for detail.
+Call for details.

 The following items are considered Parcel Post Matter: